alexeibex/alexeibex.github.io/property.md

 </details>

+- **Class Discussion**
+-  A loses item, B finds it, then B loses it, C finds it
+  - Armory Rule invokes the finder has claim against all but the true owner.

 #### 3.2.3 Relative Rights
 - The plaintiff’s property right must only be valid relative to the defendant’s right.
 Property rights are relative.

 #### Case: *[Anderson v.
 Gouldberg](https://www.lexisnexis.com/lawschool/resources/p/casebrief-anderson-v-gouldberg.aspx)*
+-Converter v.
+Converter (Earlier Possessor Won)

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> One who acquired possession of pine logs by trespassing upon the land of some third party had a right to retain that possession against mere wrongdoers who were strangers to the property.</li>
-    <li><b>Facts:</b> The possessor of personal property filed action to recover the possession of 93 pine logs with damages.
+    <li><b>Facts:</b> Plaintiffs harvested lumber while trespassing and took the logs to the defendants’ mill, where the defendants took them.
+The possessor of personal property filed action to recover the possession of 93 pine logs with damages.
 The possessor claimed that he cut the logs in question and hauled them to a mill from which place strangers took them.
 The logs in controversy were not cut upon the land of the strangers, and consequently they were entire strangers to the personal property.
 The trial court entered a judgment for the possessor even though it had found that the possessor had trespassed upon the land in question. </li>
     <li><b>Issue:</b> Is possession of personal property sufficient title to enable the possessor to recover the property from a stranger who took the property?</li>
     <li><b>Rule:</b> Possession only raises a presumption of title.
 One who takes property from the possession of another can only rebut this presumption by showing a superior title in himself, or in some way connecting himself with one who has.
 One who acquires possession has a right against a mere wrongdoer who is a stranger to the property.
 Any other rule leads to an endless series of unlawful seizures and reprisals in every case where property once passes out of the possession of the rightful owner. </li>
     <li><b>Conclusion:</b> The court affirmed and found that plaintiff obtained possession of the logs in the first instance by trespassing upon the land of some third party.
 When it was said that to maintain replevin plaintiff's possession must have been lawful, it meant that it must have been lawful as against the person who deprived him of the property.
 Possession was good title against the entire world except those having a better title.
 Possession only raised a presumption of title.
 One who took property from the possession of another could only rebut the presumption by showing a superior title in himself or in some way connecting himself with one who had superior title.
 The court held that one who acquired the possession of property, whether by finding, bailment, or by mere tort, had a right to retain that possession as against a mere wrongdoer who was a stranger to the property.</li>
     <li><b>Notes/Concepts:</b></li>
+    - Replevin v.
+Trover
   </ul>

 </details>

+- **Class Discussion**
+  - Armory rule should apply.
+Finder = Converter
+    - Possession title whether by finder, bailment or by mere tort has a right to retain that possession as against a mere wrongdoer who was a stranger to the property.
+  - Later case came to the opposite result.
+    - Later converter won against prior converter.
+    - Rare since wrongdoers typically do not present themselves in court.

+#### Jus Tertii Defense (Not applicable) - Right of the Third Person
+- A suit for possession of personal property cannot be defeated by showing that someone else has a better claim.
+  - A v.
+B cannot claim that C has better claim than both
+- Rejected by courts as a defense.
+  - Common law involves only the 2 parties of the case and no Jus Tertii Defense
+    - Jury may lack information on a party not involved in the case
+    - Jury cannot make a ruling on information not available

 ### 3.3 *Nemo Dat*
 - *"One cannot give that which one does not have"*